The Danish in

 were defeated and terms were made with Tostig.

-Later FEUDALISM developed where peasants owed service to the Lord of the
+Later FEUDALISM developed where peasants owed service to the lord of the manor ("Thegn").

 1. History Today October 1986